openshift/openshift-origin-design/web-console/3-project-details/overview.md

 # Project Details

 - The project details view is where users inspect or take action on individual projects.
-- This is a description of what this section is for

 ## MVP

 ![template](img/project_details_mvp.png)
-- For MVP the current project details is maintained with minor tweaks
+- For MVP the current project details is maintained with minor tweaks to the project selection dropdown and the Add to Project action.

 #### Implementation Details
   - A link to the projects list page is added to the project selection dropdown